 Hotel Cost in Ladakh

-Chadar tents are another cheap accommodation which is available at most of the remote regions in Ladakh; even alongside the roads at a lot of places.
+Chadar tents are another cheap accommodation that is available in most of the remote regions in Ladakh; even alongside the roads at a lot of places.
 Here you can get a bed to crash on for the night for as low as Rs.
-300 to Rs.
-400 per person.
+300 per person.
 Before you decide on a hotel, filter through all your options and settle for the one that is costing you the least.

 Food Cost in Ladakh

-This is more of a personal choice but except for the city of Leh, there are really no expensive eating joints elsewhere in Ladakh.
+This is more of a personal choice really.
+But except for the city of Leh, there are really no expensive eating joints elsewhere in Ladakh.
 Local Dhabas are available at most of the places and will work well for budget meals.
-At an average, if you choose wisely, you can easily manage your meals per day with a couple of hundred bucks per person.
+On average, if you choose wisely, you can easily manage your meals per day with a couple of hundred bucks per person.

 Book Your Flight in Advance

 If you were planning an air trip to Ladakh, ensure that you are giving at least 2-3 months of advance booking; both for Leh and Srinagar.
-In tourist season, price of the tickets can go well beyond Rs.
-10,000 but if you booked a few months in advance, you can get a deal for much less.
-At the time of writing this article, I can see a flight for Leh for as low as Rs.
-2700 three months from now.
+In tourist season, the price of the tickets can go well beyond Rs.
+10,000.
+But if you booked a few months in advance, you can get a deal for much less.

 Do not Book Your Stay in Advance